Scituate Harbor

 About the Project

-The Town of Scituate is developing a Scituate Harbor Sustainability and Resiliency Master Plan to inform zoning amendments and design guidelines to guide future growth, conservation and infrastructure enhancements over the next 25 years.
+The Town of Scituate and MAPC developed the Scituate Harbor Sustainability and Resiliency Master Plan to guide future growth, conservation, and infrastructure enhancements over the next 25 years.

 Provide immediate actions to mitigate the impact of climate change: